 Time Limits In Data Breach Claims

-When making a personal data breach claim, you have 6 years to begin proceedings.
-Typically this is reduced to one year if making a claim against a public body
+When making a personal data breach claim, you typically have up to 6 years to begin proceedings.

 To discuss time limitations in more detail, please speak with one of our advisors.